Geppa/Geppa.github.io/index.md

   <strong>Recent News</strong><br>
 </p>
 <p>
 Jun.
-2024 One paper got accepted to ICIP Workshop 2024!
+2024 One paper got accepted to ICIP Workshop 2024!<br>
 Feb.
-2024 One paper on Vision-Language Models got accepted to CVPR 2024!
+2024 One paper on Vision-Language Models got accepted to CVPR 2024!<br>
 Nov.
-2023 One paper got accepted to Image and Vision Computing!
+2023 One paper got accepted to Image and Vision Computing!<br>
 <p>